1887 Career Resources Specialist

 IMMEDIATE SUPERVISOR Director, Career Center

-MAJOR ADMINISTRATOR Assistant Vice President, Student Academic Support Services
+MAJOR ADMINISTRATOR Associate Vice President, Enrollment Management and Services

 The Career Resources Specialist develops and implements Career Center activities within the university by assisting with overall planning and operational activities of the program, coordinating job placement with employers, conducting in-progress assessment of student success in the work environment, and evaluating the total work experience, primarily through the use of surveys and follow-up interviews.
 The Career Resources Specialist helps students imagine their futures then prepares them to understand and create those possibilities, advises students on various aspects of entering the world of work, including employment options, developing desirable professional qualifications, job search strategies, writing resumes and developing interviewing skills.
 The Career Resources Specialist incubates new ideas, models ethical behavior, provides all students with services in compliance with Missouri State EO principles, and supports university social progress programs.